fabio-miranda/fabio-miranda.github.io/research/research.md

 <img style="float: right" src="../publications/urban-mosaic/urban-mosaic-teaser.png" alt="Urban Mosaic" title="Urban Mosaic" width="30%">

-New sources of data have enabled us to quantify the urban environment at unprecedent scale and detail, allowing us to tackle new questions in urban science.
-It is increasingly necessary to investigate and propose new machine learning technices that are able to 1) extract meaningful data from this urban data exhaust, and 2) model important urban phenomena.
+New sources of data have enabled us to quantify the urban environment at unprecedented scale and detail, allowing us to tackle new questions in urban science.
+It is increasingly necessary to investigate and propose new machine learning techniques that are able to 1) extract meaningful data from this urban data exhaust, and 2) model important urban phenomena.

 ##### Example of papers
 * *Urban Mosaic: Visual Exploration of Streetscapes Using Large-Scale Image Data*, CHI 2020 ([link](https://fmiranda.me/publications/urban-mosaic/))